SIDN/spin/README.md

 - luaposix

     `apt-get install libmosquitto-dev`

     `luarocks install lua-mosquitto luabitop luaposix lua-minittp`

 Runtime dependencies:
 - mosquitto (or any MQTT software that supports websockets as well)
 - kernel modules for conntrack and netfilter

+For the traffic capture functionality you'll also need:
+- tcpdump

 ### Building